 Don’t dramatize your pain.
 This one needs a whole section…

 “It feels like a jagged, flaming, poisoned sword ripping through my body over and over again.”

-People really talk like that.
+People really talk like that, when they are in pain.
 (My father talks like that.
 And I have the impulse — perhaps genetic — to talk like that.)

-Beware of colourful and extreme descriptions of your pain.
+But beware of colourful and extreme descriptions of your pain.
 They are tempting.
 There are quite a few reasons to exaggerate pain.
-For instance, pain is such a private experience, so often minimized or even denied by health professionals, that patients are often tempted to dramatize the pain to make it seem more real.
+For instance, pain is such a private experience — so often minimized or even denied by health professionals — that patients are often tempted to dramatize the pain to make it seem more real.
 But it’s a trap!
 Before you know it, you’ll believe your own story.
 When you exaggerate and dramatize your pain, you directly exacerbate the neurological end of the chronic pain problem.

 The pain scale is the imperfect replacement for flaming, poisoned swords.
 If you have chronic pain, you’ve probably been asked many times to rate your pain, and probably on a scale of 1 to 10, and maybe with a visual aid like this: